opengisch/pum-pitch/foss4g_2018/PITCHME.md

 #### <span class="green">PUMp your db with PUM</span>
 <br>
 <br>
-<span class="byline">FOSS4G 2018, Dar Es Salaam - August 30, 2018</span>
+<span class="byline">FOSS4G 2018, Dar es Salaam - August 30, 2018</span>

 Note:
 Good afternoon.
 Welcome to my presentation about Postgres migrations using Python.

+_Pronunciation:_
+Command - coMEND
+Migration - maiGREtion
+Development - diVElopment

 ---
 @title[Who am I?]
 ## Who am <span class="green">I</span>?
 <span class="green">Mario Baranzini</span>
-BSc in Computer Science @ SUPSI
+BSc in Computer Science
 Developer, Consultant, Teacher, Student

 Note:
 just 2 words about me...
 My name is Mario Baranzini.
-I work as developer (mostly on Python and Java), consultant, and teacher in the GIS field.
+I work as a developer (mostly on Python and Java), a consultant, and a teacher in the GIS field.
 But I also try to always improve my Software engineering skills.
 I come from the Italian speaking part of Switzerland (so sorry for my English...).

 ---
 @title[OpenGIS.ch]